The Latest Update

 “One must straightforwardly realize what has not yet appeared in history namely, democracy.” – Joseph Beuys

-Last Audience is an immersive performance event where audience members are invited to build and embody the work.
+Last Audience is an immersive performance event where audience members are invited to embody the work.
 It is a collaboration between choreographer Yanira Castro and composer Stephan Moore—Bessie-award-winning artists whose twelve-year collaboration has resulted in over ten projects that have toured nationally and internationally.
 Last Audience is an evolution in our continued line of questioning about the construction of theatrical experience and the audience’s role within it.
-Commissioned and presented by NY Live Arts with an accompanying two-year Live Feed Residency, it will premiere October 16-19, 2019.
+Commissioned and presented by NY Live Arts with an accompanying two-year Live Feed Residency, it will premiere October 16-20, 2019.

 We recognize that democracy is a tall order.
 As the Beuys’ quote that begins this statement suggests, it is a myth.
 Western theater is rooted in Greek democracy and tragedy, where the chorus (representing society) is a body that tries to make sense of what is happening from within the play.
 Our audience occupies the position of both witness and chorus, both itself and the representation of itself—the subject and the doer of the work.
-With Last Audience, we ask: How do we engage participation and dissent?
+With Last Audience, we ask: How do we engage participation and questions of agency?
 Can theater bring understanding and nuance to the way we commune?

 Cue points: 27:55, 43:21, 50:10, 1:02:56.